IOverclocked/ToDoList/readme.md

 # ToDoList

-Jest to projekt aplikacji webowej pozwalającej użytkownikowi tworzenie własnej listy zadań do wykonania oraz do zarządzania nią.
+It is a web application project that allows the user to created own to do list.

 ## Demo
 You can check the website preview with **[this link]( https://ioverclocked.github.io/ToDoList/)**

 ## Authors